rimorin/nwt-search/README.md

-# 🎶 NWT Search, powered by Typesense
+# NWT Search, powered by Typesense

-View it live here: [nwt.search](https://nwt.search)
+View it live here: [nwt-search.live](https://nwt-search.live)

 ## Tech Stack

 This search experience is powered by <a href="https://typesense.org" target="_blank">Typesense</a> which is a blazing-fast, <a href="https://github.com/typesense/typesense" target="_blank">open source</a> typo-tolerant search-engine.
 It is an open source alternative to Algolia and an easier-to-use alternative to ElasticSearch.

-The songs dataset is from <a href="https://musicbrainz.org/" target="_blank">MusicBrainz</a> which is an open music encyclopedia that collects music metadata and makes it available to the public.
-Please contribute to it if you're able to!

-The app was built using the <a href="https://github.com/typesense/typesense-instantsearch-adapter" target="_blank">
-Typesense Adapter for InstantSearch.js</a> and is hosted on <a href="https://www.digitalocean.com/products/app-platform/" target="_blank">DigitalOcean's App Platform</a>.

-The search backend is powered by a geo-distributed 3-node Typesense cluster running on <a href="https://cloud.typesense.org" target="_blank">Typesense Cloud</a>, with nodes in Oregon, Frankfurt and Mumbai.

 ## Repo structure